What are they?

 The presence of a porous component before a flame prevents flashback.
 Typical applications include gas boilers, heaters, welding systems, etc.

-Oil and gas industry, chemical industry, water purification, nuclear installations, heat exchangers, ozonation, chemical powder transport, catalyst recovery, general drying, manufacture of chemical products and pharmaceuticals, hydrogen purification, etc.
+Oil and gas industry, chemical industry, water purification, nuclear installations, heat exchangers, ozonation, chemical powder transport, catalyst recovery, general drying, manufacturing of chemical products and pharmaceuticals, hydrogen purification, etc.

-Gasification of liquids and spirits, evaporators, liquefaction, transport of solid powders, packaging manufacture, etc.
+Gasification of liquids and spirits, evaporators, liquefaction, transport of solid powders, packaging manufacturing, etc.

 Pneumatic and hydraulic circuits (compensators, bleeders, regulators, mufflers), protection of sensors and gauges, gearboxes, pneumatic cylinders, welding, industrial gases, industrial filtering, extinguishers, moulds, grinders, boiler parts, etc.